9 Things to Do With Extra Zucchini From Your Garden

 It is very easy to make a variety of salads with raw zucchini, and these can make a nice addition to your summer meal.

-A wonderful summer zucchini salad can be made by slicing a zucchini lengthwise in very thin strips.
-Combine the zucchini strips with lemon juice, olive oil, sun dried tomatoes, fresh herbs and feta cheese and marinate for an hour before serving.
+- A wonderful summer zucchini salad can be made by slicing a zucchini lengthwise in very thin strips.
+Combine the zucchini strips with lemon juice, olive oil, sun-dried tomatoes, fresh herbs and feta cheese.
+Marinate for an hour before serving.

 Another option is to add some grated or diced zucchini to spaghetti sauce or stews to add some extra nutrition.
 You can make large batches and freeze them for later use.